 4.1.1 Overview

-Extended Reality (XR) refers to a continuum of real-and-virtual combined environments generated by computers through human-machine interaction.
-XR encompasses technologies associated with virtual reality (VR), augmented reality (AR) and mixed reality (MR).
+Extended Reality (XR) experiences combine real and virtual environments in which the user is immersed through one or more devices capable of audio, visual and haptics rendering.
+XR encompasses technologies associated with Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR) which constitute the so-called XR continuum.
 A detailed overview of definitions, concepts and background on XR and AR is provided in TR 26.928 [2] and TR 26.998 [3], respectively.

 The clause 4 documents the core assumptions for a device capable of offering an XR experience.
 In the context of this document, such devices will be referred to an XR Device.
 An XR Device is assumed to have one or several displays, speakers, sensors, cameras, microphones, actuators, controllers and/or other peripherals that allow to create XR experiences, i.e. experiences for which the user interacts with the content presented in virtual world and/or augmented to the real-world.
 Example of XR Devices are for example AR Glasses, a VR/MR Head-Mounted Display (HMD) or a regular smartphone.